 Purchase good coffee in bulk from your favorite cafe.
 Create an attractive coffee bar with creamers and other flavorings.

-Include tea or hot chocolate for people who don’t drink coffee.
+Include tea bags or hot chocolate for people who don’t drink coffee.
 Serve the coffee with cookies and wafers made for dunking.

 You may choose to give one or two of your favorite staff members a gift card to a local business.
 Any amount of money—even to a gas station—would probably be much appreciated.